hollyglot/sparktropo/rd.md

 # Spark Tropo
 This is a simple application that integrates Tropo with Spark.
 When a user texts the Tropo number, their text is posted to a specific Spark room.
-This app is an introductory tutorial to the Tropo Scripting API and Spark Web API.
+This app is a introductory tutorial to the Tropo Scripting API and Spark Web API.

 ## Setup repo
 1. Clone this repo onto your machine